I believe we stand at the precipice of a new era of protein design using machine learning.

 This is where my interpretation of future events starts.
 To me an obvious follow up would incorporate small molecules as opposed to just other proteins.
 Getting proteins that bind well to specific ligands is still an open problem.
 Generally, this process starts in nature, by trying to find a naturally occurring protein with a desired functionality that might bind to a desired substrate.
 While tools like Bio-Prodict’s 3DM were huge steps in making this process less arduous, it still requires human expertise.
 Next, the protein needs to be optimized.
 Nature’s best attempt for binding and/or converting a ligand of interest is likely not the best for industrial applications.
 Activity, specificity and stability are generally tuned for several rounds of guided evolution or (machine learning guided) rational design with the aim of getting several orders of magnitude increase in fit.
 These processes can take months and may not even yield a suitable design.
 If the high success rates reported for RFDiffusion hold up in this case, it would skip several steps in this process, lowering costs for designing custom proteins significantly.

 I project that RFDiffusion will first be enhanced by replacing the Rosetta protein folding module with a more capable model.
 This could be AlphaFold2 or one of the high performers in CASP15 (Baker unfortunately did not rank in the top 10 this year).
-The paper notes explicitly that his is possible for an array of different models.
+The paper notes explicitly that this is possible for an array of different models.
 Sergey Ovchinikov already accomplished a hacked version of this on Twitter, less than a week after the initial pre-publication.
 Using AlphaFold2 as a design network may allow users to skip the AF2 validation step used by the authors for sequence verification.
 This is of course assuming that other models are not limited by lacking some of the design features RosettaFold exhibits.

 Additional constraints outside a target protein could also be included.
 Guiding the diffusion process to produce structures more like a specific family of proteins would be a boon for enzyme design.
 Imagine specifying a target family of enzymes, a target ligand and letting the model rapidly design a protein that satisfies those constraints with high accuracy.
 Any number of pharmaceutical companies would be chomping at the bit to get access to this technology.
 RFDiffusion already is able to scaffold enzyme active sites without modeling small molecules explicitly.
 The authors demonstrate this capability in an experiment where they scaffold a retroaldolase active site.